 What is an access control policy?

-Access control policies are sets of rules that define access control systems.
+An access control policy is a set of rules that define access control systems.
 With an access control policy in place, administrators can allow users to access the resources they need.
 And they can limit access to unauthorized users.
 This security model protects sensitive data from external and insider attacks.

 Download Access Control Policy template